- There were around 2,700 new cases of mesothelioma in the UK in 2013, that’s more than 7 cases diagnosed every day.

-- Mesothelioma accounts for less than 1% of all cancers diagnosed in the UK.
+- Mesothelioma accounts for less than 1% of all new cases in the UK (2013).

 Preventable cases of mesothelioma, UK

 - There were around 2,600 mesothelioma deaths in the UK in 2014, that’s around 7 deaths every day.

 - Mesothelioma is the 16th most common cause of cancer death in the UK (2014).

 - Mesothelioma accounts for 2% of all cancer deaths in the UK (2014).

 - In males in the UK, mesothelioma is the 13th most common cause of cancer death, with around 2,100 deaths in 2014.

 - In females in the UK, mesothelioma is the 20th most common cause of cancer death, with around 420 deaths in 2014.

 - Around half of mesothelioma deaths in the UK are in people aged 75 and over.